unicode-org/icu-data/tzdata/readme.txt

 3. now run:
-3a.  "make update" to fetch latest tzdata via FTP, and build it 3b.  or just "make update-mirror" to only fetch via FTP 3c.  or just "make update-icu4c" to only update the icu4c with any tzdata in your mirror directory
+3a.  "make update" to fetch latest tzdata via FTP, and build it 3b.  or just "make update-mirror" to only fetch via FTP 3c.  or just "make update-icu" to only update the icu4c with any tzdata in your mirror directory

 4.  run "svn commit" to check the results back in.